gauravjha-codes/WebToApk/README.md

 The Web-to-APK Builder provides a modern, single-page web interface where you enter your website details, customize app options (permissions, WebView features, branding colors, and app icons), and compile an Android APK locally using Gradle.

+> ⭐ **Note:** If you find this project helpful, please consider giving the repository a star!
+Your support is greatly appreciated.

 ---

 ## Features